november, 2021

 Learning objectives

-After completion of this week, participants:
+After completion of this week, participants should be able to:

-Will have taken part in case based discussions
+Participate in case based discussions

-Be able to identify the patient’s condition and the pathophysiology alongside potential complicating factors such as co-morbidities
+Identify the patient’s condition and the pathophysiology alongside potential complicating factors such as co-morbidities

 Understand how to correct fluid deficits and identifying the difference between hypovolemia and dehydration